ojamestitus/Musical-Genres-Data-Exploration-Project/README.md

 Music plays a role in everyone’s life regardless of age, race, gender, social class or any other defining characteristic.
-With the expansion of the world wide web numerous online music streaming platforms have become a popular source of listening to music.
+With the expansion of the World Wide Web numerous online music streaming platforms have become a popular source of listening to music.
 One such platform is Spotify.
 Spotify first launched in 2008 and has grown to offer more than 60 million songs.
 Spotify contains songs from a variety of genres and keeps